ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 > more about ngettext - [here](ngettext.md) and about t - [here](tag-gettext--t-.md)

-We specified all plural forms for en locale, and everything is ready to build webpack and see how they are working in the browser:
+Let's rebuild webpack and see what do we have in a browser:

 > ![Local image](./assets/webpack-demo-3.png)

-You can notice that plural forms are working without any extra configuration.
+You can notice that plural forms are working without any extra configuration (`1 second` is displayed properly).
-This behaves so, because c-3po works with english locale out of the box.
+This behaves so because c-3po uses English locale by default.

-### 2.Extract translations to the .pot file
+### 2. Extracting translations to the .pot file
-To be able to execute all commands from this step you need to install GNU **gettext** utility.
-(msginit, msgmerge commands should be available).

 Let's extract our translations to template file (.pot). c-3po will extract translations only if it has **[extract.output](configuration.md#configextractoutput-string)** setting, let's modify our webpack.config.js to be able to work in the extract mode.